OpenDigitalSignage/ServerFiles/distrib/README.md

 # Files for different distributions

-Here are the start stop scripts, required by your favorite distri.
+Here are the start stop scripts, required by your favorite Linux distribution.